-Alistair is a Research Director at CSIRO Oceans and Atmosphere and an Adjunct Professor at the University of Tasmania.
+Alistair is a Research Director at CSIRO Oceans and Atmosphere and an Adjunct Professor at the University of Tasmania, Australia.
 He completed an undergraduate degree at Stanford University and a PhD at the Scripps Institution of Oceanography.
 His research focuses on investigating the impacts of climate extremes, variability and change on marine biodiversity and fishery resources, and developing, prioritising and testing adaptation options to underpin sustainable use and conservation into the future.
 His projects involve multi-disciplinary teams that seek to support management and policy uptake of research, via co-production with stakeholders.
 In addition to more than 240 publications, he contributed to the IPCC 4th and 5th assessment Australasia chapters, covering fisheries, oceanic and coastal systems, and is an editor for Fisheries Oceanography, Marine Ecology Progress Series, and Global Change Biology.
 He is former co-chair of IMBeR´s CLIOTOP (Climate Impacts on Top Ocean Predators) regional programme and is a current Scientific Steering Committee member of IMBeR.

-Lynne Shannon is a marine researcher at the University of Cape Town, undertaking ecological research and modelling to contribute to ecosystem-based management.
+Lynne Shannon is a marine researcher at the University of Cape Town in South Africa, undertaking ecological research and modelling to contribute to ecosystem-based management.
 She has published over 120 peer-reviewed papers.
 She has constructed trophic models in the Benguela to provide an understanding of structure and functioning and changes in the marine food webs.
 She explores pragmatic ways in which ecosystem considerations might be incorporated into fisheries management, especially the use of ecological indicators.
 Lynne co-chairs the international working group “IndiSeas” (www.indiseas.org), evaluating effects of fishing and natural variability on marine ecosystems using suites of ecological, environmental, biodiversity and human dimension indicators in comparative approach.

 Eddie is a Professor in the College of the Environment at the University of Washington, Seattle, WA, USA.
 His research centres on the human connection to natural resources.
 His primary areas of focus are 1) the contribution of fisheries and aquaculture to food and nutrition security and coastal livelihoods, 2) governance of small-scale fisheries and aquaculture production and the human rights of fisherfolk, and 3) the vulnerability and adaptation to climate change of people dependent on marine and freshwater resource.